Approach Social Work

 If the help you need at work is not covered by your employer (the Local Authority) making reasonable adjustments, you may be able to get help from Access to Work.
 You will be offered support based on your needs, which may include a grant to help cover the costs of practical support in the workplace.
 You might not get a grant if you already get certain benefits.

 Learning development helps all learners to reach their potential, regardless of current or previous attainment level.
-Harriet will be holding one-to-one tutorials where she will work with you to evaluate your academic work.
+Harriet will be holding one-to-one tutorials where she can support you with your academic work.
 Together you can discuss strategies for developing skills in writing, criticality, and analysis.
 Tutorials can take place remotely via Microsoft Teams, and this includes some evening hours.

-Access is also available directly from the student portal when logged in.
+Access is available directly from the student portal when logged in.

 The Library provides a wide range of resources to support your studies including ebooks, ejournals, databases and streaming video collections.
 A good place to start exploring the materials available is the subject guide for Social Work with its focused information and content.
 Use the discovery tool OneSearch to find and access the Library's online collections.